gvieralopez/gvieralopez/README.md

 - 🔭 Engineer experienced in Python
 - ❤️ In love with teaching and reseach
 - 🤖 Robotics enthusiast
-- 🌱 Currently working in my PhD in AI
+- 🌱 Currently doing a PhD in AI
 - 👯 I’m always available to collaborate

 ----